For US & Canadian Dentists

 Advanced techniques Longer flights

-• Known for cutting-edge implantology and advanced surgeries.
+• Known for cutting-edge implantology.

 Mexico: Convenience ★★★★★ Case volume ★★★★

-Dominican Republic: Structure ★★★★★ Case volume ★★★★★
+Dominican Republic: Academic Structure ★★★★★ Case volume ★★★★★

-Brazil & S. America: Advanced techniques ★★★★★ Travel distance ★★☆☆☆
+Brazil & S. America: Advanced techniques ★★★★★ Travel convenience ★★☆☆☆

 Practice Impact